Emerging Mortgages Compete With Government-Backed Loans

 Conventional mortgage rule-makers Fannie Mae and Freddie Mac have rolled out loan programs that directly compete with FHA and other government-backed loans.

-The newer mortgages offer even more flexible guidelines on certain points than does FHA.
+The newer mortgages offer even more on certain points than does FHA.

 Conventional programs are fueling the low-downpayment movement.
 Today, one in four buyers uses a low-downpayment loan to purchase their home according to real estate data website Realtytrac.